Skip to main content

 Historic estate / museum

-A 1916 Gilded Age Italianate villa with 10 acres of formal gardens opening onto Biscayne Bay — the bay terrace view alone is worth the trip, and the ornate interiors are the antithesis of Miami's glass-tower present.
+1916 Gilded Age Italianate villa with 10 acres of formal gardens opening onto Biscayne Bay.
+The bay terrace view alone is worth the trip.
+The ornate interiors are the antithesis of Miami's glass-tower present.

 Neighborhood / cultural walk